-In addition to requiring an applicant for a driver's license to submit satisfactory proof of identity and age, the commission also shall require the applicant to provide \mathbf{I}, \mathbf{l} :
+In addition to requiring an applicant for a driver's license to submit satisfactory proof of identity and age, the commission also shall require the applicant to provide [,]:

-(1) as a condition for obtaining a permit and standard basic driver's license, two documents providing satisfactory proof that the applicant is a New Jersey resident and proof of the applicant's social security number.
-If the applicant does not have a social security number, the applicant shall indicate, in a manner prescribed by the commission, that the applicant is not eligible to receive a social security number; or

-(2) as a condition for obtaining a REAL ID basic driver's license: two documents providing satisfactory proof that the applicant is a New Jersey resident; proof of the applicant's social security number or verification of ineligibility for a social security number in accordance with the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder; and proof that the applicant's presence in the United States is authorized under federal law.
+- (1) as a condition for obtaining a permit and standard basic driver's license, 1[two documents] proof of the person's social security number and one document providing satisfactory proof that the applicant is a New Jersey resident 1[and proof of the applicant's social security number] 1.
+If the person does not have a social security number, the person shall 1either: - 41 (a) provide satisfactory proof of an Individual Taxpayer 42 Identification Number; or - 43 (b)1 indicate, in a manner prescribed by the commission 1and 44 consistent with all other provisions of P.L., c.
+(C.) (pending 45 before the Legislature as this bill)1, that the person is not eligible to 46 receive a social security number; or - 47 (2) as a condition for obtaining a REAL ID basic driver's 48 license: two documents providing satisfactory proof that the applicant is a New Jersey resident; proof of the applicant's social security number or verification of ineligibility for a social security number in accordance with the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder; and proof that the applicant's presence in the United States is authorized under federal law.

-A standard basic driver's license shall indicate that the license shall not be accepted as identification for an official purpose, as that term is defined under the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder, and shall bear a unique design or color to indicate that the license shall not be accepted for such official purpose.
+A standard basic driver's license shall indicate that the license shall not be accepted as identification for an official purpose, as that term is defined under the "REAL ID Act of 2005," Pub.L.109-13, any acts amendatory or supplementary thereto, and any federal regulations adopted thereunder 1[, and shall bear a unique design or color to indicate that the license shall not be accepted for such official purpose]1.